rtaylor034/axbind_2/README.md

 ### About The Docs

-The following sections describe AxBind configuration files/types in a sensible order.

-Becuase all configuration files are just [toml](https://toml.io/en/) tables, they can be described with their expected keys as shown:
+All configuration files are [toml](https://toml.io/en/) tables, and will described as shown:

 | Key | Type | Description |
 |:----|:-----|:------------|
 | `example_key` | Example **[?](https://github.com/rtaylor034/axbind_2#about-the-docs)** | Description of what the value for this key represents. |

-Specifying the key-value pair is optional if the 'Type' is marked with a **[?](https://github.com/rtaylor034/axbind_2#about-the-docs)** as shown above.
+All keys are required unless it's 'Type' is marked with a **[?](https://github.com/rtaylor034/axbind_2#about-the-docs)** as shown above.

-All other key-value pairs are required to be specified, and AxBind will panic or ignore the entire object (depending on the context) if they are not.
+The documentation defines toml sub-objects in the same format.

 ## Master Config File

-By default, AxBind will check these paths (in order) for a Master Config File:
-1. `$XDG_CONFIG_HOME/axbind/config.toml`
-2. `$HOME/.config/axbind/config.toml`
-3. `/etc/axbind/config.toml`

-This behavior can be overriden by specifying the [config path](https://github.com/rtaylor034/axbind_2#--configpath) option.

-#### Checked Keys:
+Defines how AxBind searches and reads the filesystem and interprets it's own sub-config files.

 | Key | Type | Description |
 |:----|:-----|:------------|
 | `map_directory` | String | Path that AxBind reads for [Map Files](https://github.com/rtaylor034/axbind_2#map-file), relative to this Master Config File's directory.  |